amiteshsinha/LeetcodeSolves/README.md

 # Leetcode Solves

 A collection of all the leetcode problems I have solved till date.
 It will always be a work in progress.
-What this contains -
+What each of the following links contain -
 1. Link to the original leetcode problem
 2. All my approaches
 3. Test cases for the problem

 ## Leetcode problems :

 - [LeetCodeRecommendations.md](LeetCodeRecommendations.md)